Ben Hunt: Personal life

 Despite growing up in Queensland, Hunt is a self-proclaimed Cronulla-Sutherland Sharks fan.
 As a youngster he idolised Mat Rogers which was the reason he supported the Sharks.
-Hunt has also stated Andrew Johns as the player who most influenced his game.
+Hunt has also cited Andrew Johns as the player who most influenced his game.

-Hunt's brother in law is North Queensland Cowboys hooker Jake Granville, and Hunt's wife, Bridget, is the niece of former Queensland player and coach Michael Hagan.
+Hunt's brother-in-law is his former Brisbane Broncos teammate and current North Queensland Cowboys hooker Jake Granville, with Granville being married to Hunt’s sister, Zoe.
+Hunt's wife, Bridget, is the niece of former Queensland player and coach Michael Hagan.